 He also has deals with TaylorMade as his equipment supplier and a commercial association with the Silver Leaf Golf Resort and Spa.

-Rahm has earned more than $5million in a single season twice in four full PGA Tour campaigns, and he is already 65th on the Tour's career money leaders' list.
+Rahm has earned more than $5million in a single season twice in four full PGA Tour campaigns, and he is already in the top 50 on the Tour's career money leaders' list.

 Jon Rahm News

 - Jul 17, 2021